leafspark/AutoGGUF/README.md

 1. Download the latest release
 2. Extract all files to a folder
 3. Run `AutoGGUF-x64.exe`
+4. Any necessary folders will be automatically created

 Setup builds:
-1. Download setup varient of latest release
+1. Download setup variant of latest release
 2. Extract all files to a folder
 3. Run the setup program
 4. The .GGUF extension will be registered with the program automatically